4 Things to Say Instead of “Because I Said So”

 Our kids see us respectfully negotiating with other adults all over the place, from the dinner table to the doctor’s office to the business calls we take at home.

-The reign of cooperation has changed everything when it comes to parenting our kids, which is why “You’ll do it because I told you to” and “Just wait until your father gets home!” is more likely to invite a power struggle rather than getting won’t get our kids to jump into action.
+The reign of cooperation has changed everything when it comes to parenting our kids, which is why “You’ll do it because I told you to” and “Just wait until your father gets home!” is more likely to invite a power struggle than getting our kids to jump into action.

-What’s more, teachers and coaches treat kids with respect, and in turn, children perceive that this type of communication should be the norm – even at home.
+What’s more, teachers and coaches treat kids with respect, and in turn, children perceive that this type of communication should be the norm–even at home.

 Because of these societal changes, demanding compliance and depending on “Because I said so” will fuel more power struggles than most parents ever bargained for.